-Consequently, our code has six free parameters to model the light curve: the total jet energy ($E$, beaming corrected), the interstellar medium density ($n$), the power-law index $p$ for the electron distribution in the shock front ($n \propto \gamma^{-p}$), the kinetic and magnetic energy fraction to the total internal energy $\epsilon_{\rm e}$ and $\epsilon_{\rm B}$, respectively, and the fraction of electrons contributing to the afterglow $\chi$.
+Consequently, our code has six free parameters to model the light curves: the total jet energy ($E$, beaming corrected), the interstellar medium density ($n$), the power-law index $p$ for the electron distribution in the shock front ($n \propto \gamma^{-p}$), the kinetic and magnetic energy fraction to the total internal energy $\epsilon_{\rm e}$ and $\epsilon_{\rm B}$, respectively, and the fraction of electrons contributing to the afterglow $\chi$.
 Variations in $\chi$ do not significantly change our light curves, so we fix $\chi = 1$.
 We additionally fix $p = 2.133$, and $\epsilon_{\rm e} = \epsilon_{\rm B} = 0.1$.
 Overall, these values are similar to what is measured in broad-band afterglow modeling of on-axis long GRBs \citep[e.g.][]{2002ApJ...571..779P, 2003ApJ...597..459Y, 2010ApJ...711..641C, 2011ApJ...732...29C, 2014ApJ...781....1L, 2015ApJ...799....3R, 2021ApJ...911...14K, 2022ApJ...940...53S}, though we note that $\epsilon_{\rm B} \ll 0.1$ is measured in some of these studies.
 We return to this point in Section~\ref{sec:Discussion}.
 For a given set of parameters, one can generate light curves at any user input observer angle.

-To compare our observations to our off-axis afterglow models, we generate a grid of model lightcurves, varying $E$ and $n$ for three off-axis viewing angles, $\theta_{\rm obs} = 30^\circ, 60^\circ, 90^\circ$ and three observing frequencies, $\nu_{\rm obs} = 3, 6, 10~$GHz, to best match the observations presented in Section~\ref{sec:Observations}.
-Thus, a number of light curves $F_\nu(t)$ are generated for a grid of jet energies $\{E\}$ and ISM densities $\{n\}$.
+To compare our observations to our off-axis afterglow models, we generate a grid of model light curves, varying $E$ and $n$ for three off-axis viewing angles, $\theta_{\rm obs} = 30^\circ, 60^\circ, 90^\circ$ and three observing frequencies, $\nu_{\rm obs} = 3, 6, 10~$GHz, to best match the observations presented in Section~\ref{sec:Observations}.
+Thus, a number of light curves $F_\nu(t)$ are generated for a grid of jet energies $\{E\}$ and interstellar medium densities $\{n\}$.
 Combining the model light curves with an observed non-detection of an afterglow signal at a given frequency and observer time provides an excluded parameter space of $(n,E)$ at that observer angle.
 Similarly, this treatment can be extended to all observer angles.
-Additionally, scale invariance of the synchrotron model implies that the light curves can be generated by a simple scaling relation, from a given fiducial lightcurve.
+Additionally, scale invariance of the synchrotron model implies that the light curves can be generated by a simple scaling relation, from a given fiducial light curve.
 We will explore these scaling relations in detail in an upcoming paper (Dastidar et al., in preparation).